 Racism has been depicted in our TV shows going back to the 1960s and 70s as America was coming out of the Cultural Revolution.
 The social upheaval this caused exposed many of the nation’s long-existing racists tendencies, among other things.
-The result being that minorities saw a slow but steadily growing presence on screen.
+The result was that minorities saw a slow but steadily growing presence on screen.
 Because racism was so intrinsic to the experience of non-White Americans, this also saw an increase in the depiction of racism in media along with the increasing exposure.

 To be fair, sometimes it felt like a token effort on the part of the producers, feeling obligated to have at least one episode touching on the topic.
 Even when it was genuine though, it was often the simple situation of a White person or persons' disapproval and hostility towards other groups who were different, whether it was religion, skin color, or culture.
 And the message was often a simple one: racism is wrong, don't be a racist.

 An agreeable message to be sure and though progress has been and continues to be slow, there have been clear signs of racism being more on the forefront of peoples’ minds over the last four decades, rather than just an outlier or unmentionable.

 At the same time, it has also created something of a false narrative about racism.
 It has dumbed down racism to be simpler than it actually is, with a quick and easy solution besides.
 This was apparent during events like the 1993 LA riots and the recent George Floyd protests as well.
 Yet I think the event that most blatantly exposed this naïveté was the 2016 election of Donald Trump to the office of president of the United States.